Chirality, confinement and dimensionality govern re-entrant transitions in active matter: Trapped and torque-driven ABP in 3D

 {\bf Analysis of the Phase diagram}: In contrast to the 2D case, the 3D scenario features two distinct active length scales, $\tilde {\rm{ r}}_\parallel^{\rm ac} = \Pe/\beta$, $\tilde {\rm{ r}}_\perp^{\rm ac} = \Pe/\sqrt{\beta^2 + \Omega^2}$, defined along and perpendicular to the torque direction, respectively, adding complexity to the phase diagram.
 The active regime is bounded by three key conditions: (i)~$\beta > 1$, ensuring sufficient persistence relative to the trap relaxation time; (ii)~$(\tilde {\rm{ r}}_\parallel^{\rm ac})^2 > 1/\beta$, or equivalently $\beta < \Pe^2$, which guarantees that the off-center peak along the direction of torque exceeds thermal broadening; and (iii)~$(\tilde {\rm{ r}}_\perp^{\rm ac})^2 > 2/\beta$, corresponding to Eq.\eqref{eq_beta}, ensuring appreciable off-center peak perpendicular to the torque.
 As shown in the analysis of Eq.~\eqref{eq_beta}, this final condition is well approximated by $\beta < \Pe^2/2$ and $\beta > 2\Omega^2/\Pe^2$.
 The boundaries plotted in Fig.\ref{fig3}(d) capture the key features of the phase diagram shown in Fig.\ref{fig3}(c), which is derived from the full expression of excess kurtosis.
-The segment between points $(iii)$ and $(iv)$ in Fig.~\ref{fig3}(c) marks a transition from a fully active regime to one where only the dynamics along the $z$-axis remain active, while motion in the $xy$-plane becomes effectively passive, characterized by trapped diffusion with an activity-dependent diffusivity.
-In 3D, $z$-dynamics remain active for $1<\beta <\Pe^2$ at all $\Omega$, precluding re-entrant transition.
+The segment between points $(iii)$ and $(iv)$ in Fig.~\ref{fig3}(c) marks a transition from a fully active regime to one where only the dynamics along the $z$-axis remain active, while motion in the $xy$-plane becomes effectively Gaussian-like, characterized by trapped diffusion with an activity-dependent diffusivity.
+In 3D, $z$-dynamics remain active for $1<\beta <\Pe^2$ at all $\Omega$, thereby permitting a re-entrant transition with respect to $\beta$ across all values of $\Omega$.

 {\bf Probability distributions:} In Figs.~\ref{fig3}(d) and (e), we show the steady-state position distributions $p(\tilde {\rm {r}}_\perp, \tilde z)$, with $\tilde {\rm{ r}}_\perp = \sqrt{\tilde x^2 + \tilde y^2}$.
 Figure~\ref{fig3}(d) illustrates how the distribution evolves with increasing $\Omega$ at fixed $\beta = 20$.
 The large activity ($\Pe = 10^2$) keeps the system well within the active phase up to $\Omega \approx 10^3$, consistent with the bound $\Omega < \Pe^2/4$.
 Accordingly, all distributions remain in the active regime and exhibit pronounced non-Gaussian features.
 At low $\Omega$, the profiles are approximately spherically symmetric; as $\Omega$ increases, the distribution becomes increasingly anisotropic, narrowing along $\tilde {\rm{ r}}_\perp$ and eventually forming a band-like shape.
 In contrast, the spread along $\tilde z$ remains largely unchanged.
 This anisotropic deformation is governed by two distinct active length scales: $\tilde {\rm{ r}}_\parallel^{\rm ac} = \Pe/\beta$ (along $\tilde z$) and $\tilde {\rm{ r}}_\perp^{\rm ac} = \Pe/\sqrt{\beta^2 + \Omega^2}$ (in the transverse plane).
 Since $\tilde {\rm{ r}}_\parallel^{\rm ac}$ is independent of $\Omega$, the distribution width along $\tilde z$ remains fixed.
 In contrast, the decrease of $\tilde {\rm{ r}}_\perp^{\rm ac}$ with increasing $\Omega$ explains the shrinking spread in $\tilde {\rm{ r}}_\perp$.
 These analytical expressions closely match the peak positions and shapes observed in the simulations.